Redocly/redocly-cli/.changeset/strange-insects-jog.md

 '@redocly/cli': patch
 ---

-The --host/-h argument provided for the preview http server, is now also used by the ws server.
+The `--host/-h` argument in the `preview-docs` command is now also used by the WebSocket server for hot reloading.